 About Beneath Ceaseless Skies

-Beneath Ceaseless Skies is a three-time Hugo Award finalist and World Fantasy Award-winning online magazine publishing the best in literary adventure fantasy—stories that combine the awe-inspiring settings of traditional fantasy with the literary flair of modern fantasy.
+Beneath Ceaseless Skies is a four-time Hugo Award finalist and World Fantasy Award-winning online magazine publishing the best in literary adventure fantasy—stories that combine the awe-inspiring settings of traditional fantasy with the literary flair of modern fantasy.

 BCS publishes two all-new stories or novelettes in each biweekly issue, 26 issues a year.
 We also publish one audio fiction podcast story with each issue, and the best of our fiction from previous years has been collected in annual Best of Beneath Ceaseless Skies ebook anthologies.

 Stories from BCS have been reprinted Year’s Best anthologies edited by Rich Horton and Jonathan Strahan, have been finalists for the Nebula Award, the Aurora Award, the WSFA Small Press Award, have won the Aurealis Award for Best Fantasy Story, and have won the World Fantasy Award for Short Story, and our Audio Fiction Podcast is a three-time finalist for the Parsec Award.
 BCS authors include Aliette de Bodard, Helen Marshall, Marie Brennan, Holly Phillips, Richard Parks, Seth Dickinson, Genevieve Valentine, Steve Rasnic Tem, and Yoon Ha Lee.